MisterSchmitz/bike-share-routes/README.md

 Web app which uses open bikeshare data and the Google Maps API to plan a bikeshare route between two points.

 ### Features
+- App opens with the bikeshare system map most pertinent to your location
 - Find the closest bikeshare stations to you and your destination
 - Get walking directions to those stations and biking directions between stations
-- See total travel time and the split between walking and biking time
+- See total travel time and the split between walking and biking time, powered by the Google Maps API
 - Use real places as your start and end points, powered by the Google Places API
-- Live station data courtesy the North American Bike Share Association General Bikeshare Feed Specification
-- Identifies the closest bikeshare system to you based on your location (as long as data adheres to NABSA standard)

 ### How to Use
 1. Navigate to <https://bike-share-routes.appspot.com/>